Desert Ecology Club (No Advisor)

 The National Honor Society welcomes to its membership all senior, junior, and second semester sophomore students who maintain at least a 3.2 cumulative grade point average and who have been enrolled at the school for at least one semester.
 We invite eligible students to complete an application that the faculty council reviews for indications of scholarship, leadership, character, and service.
 However, completion of the application does not guarantee membership.
 We extend an invitation to eligible juniors and seniors to join during the spring semester.
 National Honor Society members transferring from other schools may also transfer their N.H.S. membership by presenting a membership card or letter from the previous chapter advisor.
 Members must maintain a cumulative 3.2 GPA, attend chapter meetings and functions, avoid disciplinary referrals, and participate in forty hours of community service per school year to remain in good standing.
 Failure to do any of these will result in the dismissal from the chapter.

 Renaissance is a reward club for students with a GPA of 3.0 or higher.
 3.0 is silver, 3.5 is gold, and 4.0 is platinum.
 Membership in Renaissance looks excellent on your college applications, and students with gold or platinum may waive a final at the end of the semester.
-All Renaissance members get out early for lunch on Wednesdays, receive discounts to various local businesses, and all “get out of class” activities are Renaissance only.
+All Renaissance members get out early for lunch on Thursdays, receive discounts to various local businesses, and all “get out of class” activities are Renaissance only.

 Advisor: Kurtis Nielsen